junglesta/wherenodoctor/_posts/2016-01-02-about-this-guide-book.md

 Artwork for this book was created by David Werner, Kyle Craven, Susan Klein, Regina Doyle, Sandy Frank, Kathleen Tandy, Fiona Thomson, Lihua Wang, and Mary Ann Zapalac.

 We also thank the following persons and groups for permission to use their artwork: Dale Crosby, Carl Werner, Macmillan Publishers (for some of Felicity Shepherd’s drawings in the African edition of this book), the “New Internationalist” (for the picture of the VIP latrine), James Ogwang (for the drawings on page 417), and McGraw-Hill (for drawings appearing on pages 85 and 104 taken from Emergency Medical Guide by John Henderson, illustrated by Neil Hardy).

 The fine work of those who helped create the original version is still reflected on nearly every page.

 Our thanks to Val Price, Al Hotti, Kathleen Tandy, Max Capestany, Rudolf Bock, Kent Benedict, Alfonzo Darricades, Carlos Felipe Soto Miller, Paul Quintana, David Morley, Bill Bower, Allison Orozco, Susan Klein, Greg Troll, Carol Westburg, Lynn Gordon, Myra Polinger, Trude Bock, Roger Buch, Lynne Coen, George Kent, Jack May, Oliver Bock, Bill Gonda, Ray Bleicher, and Jesús Manjárrez.

 We are grateful for financial support from the Carnegie Corporation, Flora Family Foundation, Ford Foundation, Grousebeck Family Foundation, Moriah Fund, Gladys and Merrill Muttart Foundation, Myra Polinger, the Public Welfare Foundation, Misereor, the W.K.
 Kellogg Foundation, the Sunflower Foundation, the Edna McConnell Clark Foundation, and West Foundation.

-Finally, our warm thanks to the village health workers of Project Piaxtla in rural Mexico ,  especially Martín Reyes, Miguel Angel Manjárrez, Miguel Angel Alvarez, and Roberto Fajardo, whose experience and commitment provided the foundation for this book.
+Finally, our warm thanks to the village health workers of Project Piaxtla in rural Mexico,  especially Martín Reyes, Miguel Angel Manjárrez, Miguel Angel Alvarez, and Roberto Fajardo, whose experience and commitment provided the foundation for this book.